 During each encounter, Palazzolo experiments with different ways to negotiate foot traffic, reach-out to passersby, and arrange his practice to improve his relationship with collaborators.
 Sitting down to talk and draw was his first approach.
 He used a cart, which held art supplies, collapsible chairs and signage, to engage passersby.
 On the prior web page, videos document these experiments, which include changing time of day, location and season.

 At the end of 2017, Palazzolo’s interactions with NYC police officers made the boundaries of the project clear: accessories are not allowed in the center of the Times Square Plaza, particularly during rush hour and at high volume spots.
 By early 2018, Palazzolo adapted his practice: stand face-to-face; pad in hand; supplies in pocket; no accessories on the ground; no signage; no donations; no need for permits.
 He viewed these regulations not as limitations, but as permission to be lighter, freer, more fluid, and flexible in his relationships.

 Palazzolo honed his improvisational skills and open disposition by working for over 30 years as an artist-in-residence in NYC with people confronting low socio-economic conditions.
-Self-Othering Transitions, a version of The SelfOthering Shift Experiments, is part of his current artist-in-residency with residents at a safe haven and drop-in shelter in the Bronx.
-This residency project is funded by a NYCDOH Enhancement Grant.
+Self-Othering Transitions, a version of The SelfOthering Shift Experiments, is part of his current artist-in-residency with residents at safe havens and drop-in shelters in the Bronx.
+This residency project is funded by a NYCDHS Enhancement Grant.